rancher/docs/content/rancher/v2.x/en/security/hardening-2.2/_index.md

 To pass the following controls in the CIS benchmark, ensure the appropriate flags are passed to the Kubelet.

+- 2.1.1 -  Ensure that the `--anonymous-auth` argument is set to false (Scored)
 - 2.1.6 - Ensure that the `--streaming-connection-idle-timeout` argument is not set to 0 (Scored)
 - 2.1.7 - Ensure that the `--protect-kernel-defaults` argument is set to true (Scored)
 - 2.1.8 - Ensure that the `--make-iptables-util-chains` argument is set to true (Scored)
 - 2.1.10 - Ensure that the `--event-qps` argument is set to 0 (Scored)
+- 2.1.13 - Ensure that the `RotateKubeletServerCertificate` argument is set to true (Scored)
+- 2.1.14 - Ensure that the Kubelet only makes use of Strong Cryptographic Ciphers (Not Scored)

 **Audit**